Banks as Employers

 Banks are also making special efforts to help new immigrants adjust to Canada and find jobs.
 Some banks have dedicated staff; others are working with outside organizations; all with a view to helping newcomers generally and, more specifically, helping them find jobs within the industry.

 Banks were among the first organizations to grasp the long-term demographic and labour market significance of Canada’s Employment Equity Act in addition to its human rights aspects.
 They quickly became leaders in the ongoing effort to build representative workforces and were the first to articulate a business case for equity and diversity at work.
 The law requires federally regulated employers to collect annual data on four designated groups (see below) although the banks support broader concepts of diversity and inclusiveness.

 As of 2014, women constitute 62.0 per cent (130,709) of the workforce at Canada’s six largest banks (excluding subsidiaries), substantially more than any other federally regulated sector.
 Women occupied 34.5 per cent of senior management positions and 50.4 per cent of all middle management positions, exceeding the government’s benchmarks at both levels.
 In total, 50.5 per cent of all professional jobs in banks are held by women.

 Representation by people in visible minorities reached 29.6 per cent in 2014 accounting for 12.1 per cent of all senior management positions; 26.1 per cent of all middle management jobs, and 33.3 per cent of all professional positions.
 These numbers substantially exceed those in the external labour force (the government’s benchmark).
 They also exceed representation of visible minorities in the other federally regulated industries and in the federal public sector.

 People with disabilities

-In 2011, the six banks employed 2,683 Aboriginal people, an increase of 4.9 per cent over 2009 although the representation level remained steady.
+In 2014, the six banks employed 2,729 Aboriginal people, essentially unchanged from 2013,keeping the representation level steady.
 This is another group with whom banks are making special efforts to increase representation and advancement.